ramoneeza/Rop.Dapper.ContribEx/Readme.md

 Features
 --------

-Rop.Dapper.ContribEx include a DapperHelperExtend class for access to hidden information about classes and his attributes
+Rop.Dapper.ContribEx includes a DapperHelperExtend class to access to hidden information about classes and their attributes.

-Rop.Dapper.ContribEx add more helper methods for inserting, getting, updating and deleting records.
+Rop.Dapper.ContribEx adds more helper methods for inserting, getting, updating and deleting records.

 ## DapperHelperExtend